This smoothie method never lets me down.

 • Nut butter: Almond, peanut, or cashew butter adds protein, creaminess, and a hint of nutty flavor.

-• Avocado: Makes it ultra-creamy and adds heart-healthy fats.
+• Avocado: Makes it ultra-creamy and adds good for you fats.

 • Chia seeds, hemp seeds, and flaxseed oil: Blend them in for an omega-3 boost.